-Dear Students/Parents/Guardians,
+Dear Students/Parents/Guardians.

-It is my pleasure to welcome you to the 2019-2020 school year.
+It is my pleasure to welcome you to the 2023-2024 school year.
 As your Superintendent, I want to continue our effective communication with you and to share important information for your understanding.
 Our greatest student success is through a cooperative and supportive partnership between the home and the school.

+It is with this priority in mind that I want to provide you with a copy of the Code of Student Conduct.
 Parents and guardians, please take the time to read and review this year's Code of Student Conduct with your child(ren).
-The 2019-2020 Code of Student Conduct can be accessed on the Citrus County Schools' website (citrusschools.org).
-(Printed copies of the Code of Student Conduct are available upon request.)
 It contains information on the requirements for attendance, student dress and student behavior.
 This Code of Student Conduct also provides the explanations of the consequences and penalties associated with failing to meet requirements and standards set forth by this policy.
 Your knowledge and understanding of the information provided in this booklet is very important.

-Please note that the District's attendance policy is addressed in this booklet.
+Please note that the District's attendance policy is printed in this booklet.
 The attendance policy gives complete information to students and parents regarding absences, tardies and the potential impact on academic progress.
 In Florida, as in other states, mandatory school attendance is established through state laws and rules.
 It is important for parents and students to understand and comply with those requirements.
 Regular and effective communication between parents and school officials will reduce or eliminate potential serious issues related to student attendance in schools.